murraysagal/SSCollectionViewExchangeController/README.md

 ### Cocoapods

-1. Add a pod entry for MSRandomIndexPath to your Podfile: `pod 'MSRandomIndexPath'`.
+1. Add a pod entry for SSCollectionViewExchangeController to your Podfile: `pod 'SSCollectionViewExchangeController'`
-2. Install the pod(s) by running `pod install`.
+2. Install the pod(s) by running: `pod install`
-3. Where you need it `#import "NSIndexPath+RandomAdditions.h"`.

 ### Source Files